-٠ The nature and appropriateness of the

-estimation technique(s) applied and key

-assumptions, including treatment of extreme

-grade values, domaining, interpolation

-parameters and maximum distance of

-extrapolation from data points.
-If a computer

-assisted estimation method was chosen

-include a description of computer software

-and parameters used.

-• The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.

-- The assumptions made regarding recovery of by-products. - Estimation of deleterious elements or other non-grade variables of economic significance (eg sulphur for acid mine drainage characterisation). - In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed. - Any assumptions behind modelling of selective mining units. - Any assumptions about correlation between variables. - Description of how the geological interpretation was used to control the resource estimates. - Discussion of basis for using or not using grade cutting or capping. - The process of validation, the checking process used, the comparison of model data

-- Datamine RM was used to model the volumes and estimate grades. - Barren dykes, base of laterite and base of saprolite were modelled using Leapfrog Geo. - Samples were composited to 2 m intervals using length weighting. - A 0.3 g/t Au and a 0.5 g/t Au grade shell were defined, guided by the results of an indicator kriging exercise.
-Strings were digitised on 50 m sections and linked to form the wireframes. - The grade shells were filled with blocks of 20 mN by 20 mE by 20 mRL and coded according to grade domain, oxidation state (laterite, saprolite, fresh) and whether dyke or volcanosedimentary rock. - The parent block size is 2/5 of the drillhole spacing. - The blocks were sub-celled to a minimum of 4 mN by 4 mE by 1 mRL in order to accurately fill the geological model. - The laterite was estimated separately to the saprolite-fresh rock due to near surface concentration and lateral grade spreading in the laterite unit. - The saprolite and fresh rock domains were combined after statistical analysis confirmed no significant grade difference between them. - The mineralisation within the grade shells was estimated using hard boundaries and the dykes were estimated separately. - Top-cuts were applied to the 2 m composites during estimation.
-Within the 0.30 to 0.50 g/t Au grade shell a top cut of 17.4 g/t Au was applied.
-Within the >0.50 g/t grade shell a top cut of 25.3 g/t Au was applied.
-For the laterite within the 0.30 to 0.50 g/t Au grade shell a top cut of 5.9 g/t Au was applied, and 6.5 g/t Au for the >0.50 g/t Au grade shell.
+G O L D Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
+If a computer assisted estimation method was chosen include a description of computer software and parameters used.
+The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
+The assumptions made regarding recovery of by-products.
+Estimation of deleterious elements or other non-grade variables of economic significance (e.g. sulphur for acid mine drainage characterisation).
+In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
+Any assumptions about correlation between variables.
+Description of how the geological interpretation was used to control the resource estimates.
+Discussion of basis for using or not using grade cutting or capping.
+The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
+Datamine RM was used to model the volumes and estimate grades.
+Barren dykes, base of laterite and base of saprolite were modelled using Leapfrog Geo.
+Samples were composited to 2 m intervals using length weighting.
+A 0.3 g/t Au and a 0.5 g/t Au grade shell were defined, guided by the results of an indicator kriging exercise.
+Strings were digitised on 25 m horizontal sections and linked to form the wireframes.
+The grade shells were filled with blocks of 20 mN by 20 mE by 20 mRL and coded according to grade domain, oxidation state (laterite, saprolite, fresh) and whether dyke or volcano-sedimentary rock.
+The parent block size is two fifths of the drillhole spacing.
+The blocks were sub-celled to a minimum of 4 mN by 4 mE by 1 mRL in order to accurately fill the geological model.
+The laterite was estimated separately to the saprolite-fresh rock due to near surface concentration and lateral grade spreading in the laterite unit.
+The saprolite and fresh rock domains were combined after statistical analysis confirmed no significant grade difference between them.
+The mineralisation within the grade shells was estimated using hard boundaries and the dykes were estimated separately.
+Top-cuts were applied to the 2 m composites during estimation.
+Within the 0.30 to 0.50 g/t Au grade shell a top cut of 5.9 g/t Au was applied, and 6.5 g/t Au for the >0.50 g/t Au grade shell a top cut of 5.9 g/t Au was applied, and 6.5 g/t Au for the >0.50 g/t Au grade shell.
+The grades were estimated using ordinary kriging.
+Numerous iterations were performed to assess the impact of block size and estimation parameters.
+Search ellipses were based on the range of the variogram models.
+The search ellipse for the laterite estimate was aligned vertically with a search of 118 m at 330°, 63 m at 240° and 9 m vertically.
+For the saprolite-fresh domain and between 10 and 24 samples for the laterite.
+Should enough samples not be